mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Calling for Aid: The Precursors can use that one military ansible or a jump drone to call for aid.
 Without the portal network, however, they have to rely on jump-capable ships and there are few of those left.
 Just evacuating the Droyne will take weeks; saving the humans might take months.
 If the Precursors could remove the source of the interference, they could use the portals instead.

 Evacuation: There are very few jump-capable ships on Cordillon.
 A Precursor can make an Average (8+) Logistics check (COO) to maximise the number of people rescued from the doomed world.
-Ask the Precursor what sort of refugees they favour – Droyne only, humans only, the best artists, the youngest, the healthiest, copies of mindstates and genetic samples only, and so on.
+Ask the Precursor what sort of refugees they favor – Droyne only, humans only, the best artists, the youngest, the healthiest, copies of mindstates and genetic samples only, and so on.

 Building Shelters: An Average (8+) Construction check (COO) lets a Precursor assemble shelters for the human population.
 If the Precursor succeeds with Effect 6+, they can build enough shelters for everyone before the flare hits.
 Otherwise, they must choose who to exclude from the shelter.